vianna-research/website/pages/workgroups/doll/projects.md

-title: AG Doll - Grants and Projects
+title: Doll Lab - Grants and Projects

 Publications regarding these projects can be found [here](/Publications/)